Website logo

 Language (optional)

 This option can be used to set the display language for the form.
-If left empty, language will be inferred from <html> element then fallback to en if it cannot be inferred.
-Here is an example
+If left empty, language will be inferred from <html> element then fallback to en if it can't be inferred.
+Here is an example:

 JS